alexromanov/alexromanov.github.io/_posts/2016-07-28-cucumber-scala-transformer.md

 ### What if you want something more complex?
 There are a lot of situations when complex data should be used as a parameter in scenario steps.
-It can be, for example,  decimal value or your custom data type.
+It can be for example decimal value or your custom data type.
 In [Cucumber for Java book][cucumber-for-java] can be found a well described example of getting Money object as a step parameter.
-Specific example is written in Java and can be found [here][java-cucumber-transformer-usage].
+Example is written in Java and can be found [here][java-cucumber-transformer-usage].
-The main point is to write your custom class which extends Cucumber's [Transformer][cucumber-transformer] and then use it in step implementations as annotation for specific parameter.
+The main point is to write your custom class which extends Cucumber's [Transformer][cucumber-transformer] and then use it step implementations as annotation for specific parameter.

 {% highlight java %}
 import cucumber.api.Transformer;